eBay/EBNObservable/Documentation.md

 Observable is also designed with debugging in mind, providing several debug methods letting you see what properties are currently being observed for a particular object, and lets you set break-on-change breakpoints that act similar to watchpoints.

-Plus, Observable has a subclass called LazyLoader, which makes it easy for you to implement lazily loaded properties, synthetic properties, and computed properties in Objective-C.
+Plus, Observable has a subclass called LazyLoader, which makes it easy for you to implement lazily loaded properties, synthetic properties, and computed properties that work correctly with Observable.

-# Observable  Reference#
+# Observable  Reference

 ---
-## A Note on Nomenclature ##
+## A Note on Nomenclature
 This documentation refers to Observable as the SDK package, although the core class is EBNObservable, and all of its classes are prefixed EBN.
 This is because this code is plucked straight from the eBay for iPhone app, and the team has coding standards.
 Observable and EBNObservable are more or less interchangeable terms.

-## Observable Objects ##
+## Observable Objects And Properties
-Observable was initially written so that only subclasses of the EBNObservable class could be observed.
-That has since changed, and now any object can be observed; the EBNObservable class is still in the package for compatibility with older code.

 Generally speaking, an object that can be observed is an NSObject subclass that has properties.
-It is possible to observe readonly properties of objects, although doing so won't generate automatic observer notifications, unless the object privately has a readwrite version of the property or implements a private custom setter.
+Exceptions include CoreFoundation objects that can't be isa-swizzled, tagged pointers (those things where the 'pointer' contains all the information and doesn't really point to anything), and certain kinds of proxy objects that don't play nice with runtime subclassing.
+Swift objects can be observed, with the same caveats that exist for using the  KVO observation available in Swift 4's Foundation library.

-Collection classes such as NSSet, NSDictionary, and NSArray and their mutable subclasses are observable objects, in that they have properties such as a `count` property and those properties can be observed, but much more often you want to observe an item in a collection class, which doesn't work for the Foundation collection classes.
-Using a dictionary key as a key path of an NSDictionary object doesn't work because the dictionary key is not a @property.
-But, see the section on Observable Collections, a set of collection subclasses that do support this.
+Collection classes such as NSSet, NSDictionary, and NSArray and their mutable subclasses are observable objects, in that they have properties such as a `count` property and those properties can be observed, but much more often you want to observe an item in a collection class, which Observable also supports, although Apple's KVO and KVC do not.

 Just like with Apple's KVO, for automatic observation of property changes to work properly the implementor of a class needs to always use property setter semantics when setting properties.
 You can use "object.property = x" notation or [object setProperty:x] notation.
 Using object->_property = x will change the property value without notifying observers, which is usually bad form, but be sure to follow the rules about using that form in init, dealloc, and within the setter method itself.

+Most property types are observable.
+Strong, weak, copy, assign, atomic/nonatomic, IBOutlet properties--they can all be observed.
+Exceptions include certain kinds of struct-valued properties that Observable doesn't know about, properties of Swift objects that don't subclass NSObject, and a few exotic types of non-KVC compliant properties (generally, properties that cause a crash if you call ```valueForKey:``` on them).

 Internally, when Observable begins observing a property for changes it creates a runtime subclass of the observed object's class, adds a custom setter method to that subclass that calls through to the original setter and also handles notifying observers, and changes the class of the observed object to be the runtime-created subclass.
 This is very similar to what Apple's KVO does to implement automatic change notification.

-## Key Paths ##
+## Key Paths
 A key path is a string of property names separated by periods.
 Key paths are always relative paths, rooted from the observed object.
 For example, for a singleton `UserCache` object that has a `currentUser` property (of type `User`) which in turn had an `Address` property, you might have a key path rooted at the singleton that looked like this:

 ```C
 	@interface UserCache : NSObject
 	@property User currentUser;
 	@end

 	@interface User : NSObject
 	@property StreetAddress address;
 	@end

 	@interface StreetAddress : NSObject
 	@property NSString *zipCode;
 	@end

 	NSString *keyPath = @"currentUser.Address.zipCode";
 ```
 This is all very much like Apple's KVO.
 Each component of the key path must be an actual property of the preceding object.
-Because of this design, only the last property in a key path can be of non-object type.
+Because of this design, only the last property in a key path can be of non-object type--although it can also be of object type.

-There are a few special key path elements.
-The `*` element means, "every property of this object".
-It can only be the final element in a path, as a hedge against insanity.
-There's no technical reason we couldn't make a key path of `"*.*.*.*.*"` work, but it could generate thousands of individual observations when used for a complicated object graph and since Observable doesn't tell what it was that changed, it quickly degenerates into uselessness.
-Also, when we get to talking about observing collection objects, there's some special element notations for sets and arrays.
+Apple's KVO has a bunch of aggregation operators that can be put into key paths, such as ```"@max"``` and ```"@unionOfObjects"```.
+Observable doesn't implement these, because this is the first time you've ever heard of them.

+There are a few special key path elements Observable does support that Apple's KVO does not.
+The ```"*"``` element means, "every property of this object".
+That is, a key path built from the UserCache object containing ```"currentUser.*.zipCode"``` observes every property of the User object, which in the example is only the ```"addresses"``` property.
+Note that the ```"*"``` operator will observe on properties defined in superclasses of the given object.

+ Additionally, Observable has some special element notations for constructing key paths that refer to elements of sets and arrays.
 We'll get to those later.

 ## The Act of Observing
 When you start observing a key path, Observable watches for changes to each property in the key path.
-When a property in the middle of an observed key path changes value (that is, that property's setter method gets called) Observable will stop observing the old value's object and start observing the new value.
+When a property in the middle of an observed key path changes value (that is, that property's setter method gets called) Observable will stop observing the old value's object and start observing the new value, re-wiring observations for all objects along the key path if necessary.
 Importantly, this mechanism works if the old or new value for a property in the middle of a key path is nil.
 An important pattern to understand is that you can set up an observation in your object's init method, observing a property of some object and also requesting the data for that property be fetched asynchronously (network or file load, asynchronous image operation, whatever).
 When the fetch completes the property value goes from nil to non-nil, and your observer gets called.
 If the object changes again later (or a value in the observed key path changes), you'll get notified again.
 In this way your code that responds to the initial fetch completion is the same code that responds to changes.

 In the `User` example above, if the key path "currentUser.Address.zipCode" was being observed and the currentUser's `Address` object was replaced with a new `StreetAddress` object, the observation will update automatically to observe the new `StreetAddress` object–and also the new `zipCode` property of the new `StreetAddress`.